 - Consultants and trainees in Community Paediatriatrics

 - Therapists involved in the management of children with both low and high tone problems.

 Dr Paul Eunson, Consultant Paediatric Neurologist in Edinburgh, is leading a team of 12 in developing this 2-day course.
-The first course will run 12-13 May 2020.

 Development of this course has been made possible through educational grants received from: